Human emotions and physiognomy.

 uncertain projections of (eyes) irrelevant future.

-according to which the world is organized, and consequently physical and
+according to which the world is organized, and consequently physical parameters

-Namely it is possible to compare quiet emotions of a human face with absence of
+Namely quiet emotions of a human face can be compared with absence of movement

-emotional displays of a human face with absolute movement which has reached the
+of movement.
+Open emotional displays of a human face can be compared with

 -

-About gallery of physiognomic changes and emotional displays.
+About gallery of facial changes and psychological aspects of physiognomy, and also